Mixing, malnormal subgroups and cohomology in degree one

 A very nice application of reduced $\ell^p$-cohomology in degree one to questions of sphere packings may be found in Benjamini \& Schramm \cite{BS}.
 Other important applications include problems of quasi-isometries (see Pansu \cite{Pan-rs}), the conformal boundary of hyperbolic spaces (see Bourdon \& Pajot \cite{BP} and Bourdon \& Kleiner \cite{BK}), the critical exponent for some actions (see Bourdon, Martin \& Valette \cite{BMV}), nonlinear potential theory (see Puls \cite{Puls-pharm} and Troyanov \cite{Tro}) and existence of harmonic functions with gradient conditions (see \cite[Theorem 1.2 or Corollary 3.14]{Go} or \cite{Go-cras}).

 For the reader whose interest lies mostly in Hilbert spaces, here is a reason to consider reduced $\ell^p$-cohomology.
 The following result is implicitly mentioned in \cite[\S{}2]{GJ}.
-Recall that a function $f:G \to \cc$ is said to be \textbf{constant at infinity} if it belongs to the linear span of $c_0G$ and the constant function\footnote{ In other words, there exists a $c \in \cc$ such that $\forall \eps >0$ the set $G \setminus f^{-1}(B_\eps(c))$ is finite (where $B_\eps(c) = \{ k \in \cc \mid |c-k|<\eps\}$).}. \begin{cor} Assume $\srl{H}^1(G,\ell^pG) = 0$ and $G$ is finitely generated.
-Then, for any $p' < p$ and for any $\pi$ with finitarily coefficients in $\ell^{p'}$, $\srl{H}^1(G,\pi) =0$. \end{cor} \begin{proof} By Guichardet \cite[Th\'eor\`eme 7 in \S{}8]{Gu} (see also Corollary \ref{tguich-c}), one may assume $G$ is not nilpotent (such groups would otherwise need to be considered, see Remark \ref{rreflpcoh}.1).
+Recall that a function $f:G \to \cc$ is said to be \textbf{constant at infinity} if it belongs to the linear span of $c_0G$ and the constant function\footnote{ In other words, there exists a $c \in \cc$ such that $\forall \eps >0$ the set $G \setminus f^{-1}(B_\eps(c))$ is finite (where $B_\eps(c) = \{ k \in \cc \mid |c-k|<\eps\}$).}. \begin{cor} Assume $\srl{H}^1(G,\ell^pG) = 0$ for some $p>1$ and $G$ is finitely generated.
+Then, for any $0 < p' \leq p$ and for any unitary representation $\pi$ with finitarily coefficients in $\ell^{p'}$, $\srl{H}^1(G,\pi) =0$. \end{cor} \begin{proof} By Guichardet \cite[Th\'eor\`eme 7 in \S{}8]{Gu} (see also Corollary \ref{tguich-c}), one may assume $G$ is not nilpotent (such groups would otherwise need to be considered, see Remark \ref{rreflpcoh}.1).